Bdharmapuri/bhargav-dharmapuri.github.io/README.md

   <section>
     <h2>🔍 About Me</h2>
     <p>I’m a data analyst with 4+ years of experience transforming data into business value.
-I’ve worked across supply chain, marketing, and operations, delivering impactful insights and automation using SQL, Python, Power BI, and cloud technologies.
-I'm moving to Austin, TX by July 30, 2025, and open to full-time roles.</p>
+I’ve worked across supply chain, marketing, and operations, delivering impactful insights and automation using SQL, Python, Power BI, and cloud technologies. and open to full-time roles.</p>
   </section>

   <section>